Is MedBridge Right for You?: A CEU and Patient Engagement Option for OTs, PTs, and SLPs

 With a MedBridge subscription you get:

-- All of the continuing education you will need for licensing and NBCOT renewal.
+- All of the continuing education you will need for state and national licensing (including NBCOT renewal).

 - Customizable patient education and home exercise programs options ranging from handouts to videos.